 - For a large Dutch insurance company, we have drawn up the policy conditions for document liability insurance.

-- Kneppelhout advises different (Dutch) exporters and multinationals on the implications of export control and sanctions regulations.
+- Kneppelhout advises several (Dutch) exporters and multinationals on the implications of export control and sanctions regulations.
 Is (for example) exporting to Iran or Russia permitted?

-- In case of trademark infringements too, customs officials take measures and we move into action.
-We handle border detentions in collaboration with our colleagues in the Intellectual Property Law section.
+- In case of trademark infringements too, customs officials take measures and we take action.
+We handle border detentions in collaboration with our external colleagues in who are specialized in Intellectual Property.